-All gifts received must be declared and handed in to the Governance team to be recorded, regardless of its monetary value.
-It is important to register any gift or benefit that you have received to protect you from any accusations that may be made in the future about misuse of your position or dishonesty for not having declared a gift.
+The Gift Register is an official record of any gifts or benefits received by Councillors or staff.
+The register includes details of the nature and value of the gift, who gave the gift and the decision that was made regarding the use or disposal of the gift.
+All gifts received must be declared to the Governance team, who will independently value and record the gift details, regardless of the items monetary value.
+It is important to register any gift or benefit that you have received to protect yourself from any accusations that may be made in the future about misuse of your position or dishonesty for not having declared a gift.

 Please note that a single gift or multiple gifts that you receive over the calendar year from a particular organisation which total below the threshold (\$30.00) will be returned to you.
-At the time a gift brings the total from an organisation over the threshold, the gift will be handed in to the CEO for determination of its disposal.
+At the time a gift brings the total from an organisation over the threshold, the gift will be handed in to the Director Corporate Services or Chief Executive Officer for determination of its disposal.